IlyaLab/Pan-Cancer-Cell-Cell-Comm-Net/README.md

 2. Code - the code to build the cell-cell scaffold, weight the networks, and perform permuation testing.

-3. Data - objects needed for computing the edge weights.
+3. Data - objects needed for computing the scaffold and edge weights.

-4. Expr - columns cut from the TCGA Pan-Cancer batch corrected RNA-seq data.

-5. Perm - example of the permutation outputs.

-6. Prob - cell abundance probability distribution examples.
+4. Distributions - gene epxression and cell abundance probability distribution examples.

+5. Example - examples showing how the code.

-7. Results - example result files showing edge weights.
+7. Results - edge weights, permuted weights, and the Differentially Weighted Edges (DWEs)

-8. SQL - BigQuery SQLs used to compute statistics.

-9. testEnv - a complete test example to run through.